vosen/ZLUDA/README.md

 #### 3DF Zephyr
 - ZLUDA is much slower than CUDA.

-  3DF Zephyr is triggering an uderlying ROCm/HIP performance issue.
+  3DF Zephyr is triggering an underlying ROCm/HIP performance issue.

 #### Reality Capture
 - ZLUDA is much slower than CUDA.

-  Reality Capture is triggering an uderlying ROCm/HIP performance issue.
+  Reality Capture is triggering an underlying ROCm/HIP performance issue.

 #### CompuBench